 Partnering with PHI’s Dr. Gina Solomon, with support from The Rose Foundation for Community Empowerment, we developed tools to help asthma programs select safe, effective, affordable air cleaners for their clients with asthma.
 Coupled with videos on how to use and maintain air cleaners along with educational materials in six languages, asthma programs can now help their clients reduce the harmful impacts of wildfire smoke.

 We continue to push the state of California to be a national and global leader in reducing air pollution from a variety of sources.
 We’re particularly focused on the freight transportation sector: the ships, ports, trains, warehouses, and trucks that move goods across the globe.
 Given that the sector creates inequitable pollution in adjacent low-income communities and communities of color – where the burden of asthma is typically elevated – it’s critical to shift freight to a zero-emission system.
-In coordination with our partners in environmental justice and public health, we recently pushed the California Air Resources Board to adopt the Advanced Clean Fleet Rule and the In-Use Locomotive Regulation.
+In 2023, and in coordination with our partners in environmental justice and public health, we pushed the California Air Resources Board to adopt the Advanced Clean Fleet Rule and the In-Use Locomotive Regulation.